yanhan/hg-assign/README.md

 - kubectl: https://kubernetes.io/docs/tasks/tools/
 - jq: https://stedolan.github.io/jq/download/

+If you are running on Amazon Linux 2 x86-64, you can run the `amzn-ec2-prereqs.sh` script to install the above prereqs.
+Please ensure that its root device has at least 10GiB of space.
+After the script is run, you will need to logout and login again to run the docker client without using sudo.

 ## Tested on

 - Ubuntu Linux 20.04, docker 20.10.12, kind 0.11.1, kubectl 1.23, helm v3.7.2, python 3.8.0
 - Mac OS Big Sur 11.6, docker 20.10.11, kind 0.11.1, kubectl 1.22.4, helm v3.7.2, python 3.9.1
+- Amazon Linux 2 (ami-0d1d4b8d5a0cd293f) m6i.2xlarge with 32GiB root device, docker 20.10.7, kind 0.11.1, kubectl 1.21.1, helm v3.7.2, python 2.7.18

 ## Running